The most useful skill in business isn’t precision. It’s knowing when precision doesn’t matter.

 Mathematics demands logical completeness.
 If the derivation isn’t sound, the result is wrong.
 It doesn’t matter how well it describes the world.
 Math is precise by definition.
 An answer that works but can’t be fully proved isn’t an answer.

 Physics is different.
 If a model describes what happens, it’s useful, even if it’s incomplete, even if it’s technically “sort of wrong.”
-The goal isn’t logical perfection — it’s to describe reality well enough to do something with it.
+The goal isn’t logical perfection.
+It’s to describe reality well enough to do something with it.

 The Business Translation